danives/pogo-knobble-donk/README.md

 ## Installation

 You first need to download and install Python 2.7.13 as it's the specific version that streamlabs chatbot uses.
-You can find the download at https://www.python.org/ftp/python/2.7.13/python-2.7.13.msi
+You can find the download at https://www.python.org/downloads/release/python-2713/ (choose the version you wish, it's likely the 'Windows x86-64 MSI installer' one).

 Once installed, you will need to open your chatbot, go to the "Scripts" tab, and click the cog.
 There, you will find a place to pick the folder for your Python installation (more precisely, the Lib folder) - this will *likely* be C:\Python27\Lib unless you changed something during install.
 This will auto-save.